 Another health risk that affects baby Chihuahuas is hypoglycemia.
 This is a medical term that means that the puppy’s blood sugar has dropped too low.

-Chihuahua owners should be aware of the symptoms: fatigue, lack of coordination, lack of focus, and convulsive movements.
+Every Chihuahua owner should be aware of the symptoms: fatigue, lack of coordination, lack of focus, and convulsive movements.

 Baby Chihuahuas are at risk for this because they are so small.
 Feeding the puppies often can help.

 Young Chihuahuas that are less than three months old should eat at minimum three times a day, but some puppies may need to eat more often than that.